raganwald-deprecated/homoiconic/2012/01/captain-obvious-on-javascript.md

 Which really means, "Get the `.value` from every `input` DOM element, and map the `parseFloat` function over the result."

+Obviously, this last example involves creating a new function and iterating *twice* over the array.
+Avoiding the extra loop may be an important performance optimization.
+Then again, it may be premature optimization.
+Captain Obvious says: "*These are not examples of things you should do, these are examples of things you should understand how to do and why they work.*"

 ---

 Recent work: